 When the system powers on, the POST code indicator should cycle through several different codes before booting.
 However, if the boot process does not complete, you should look at the LED indicator, as it will give you diagnostic information.
 When a POST code indicator cycles through codes and stops at a specific code, this is an indication that initialization of a specific component or process on the board failed.
 If you power on the board and it goes directly to "C," and nothing else, that is an indication of a CPU-related issue.
 If the board cannot detect the CPU in the socket, the POST code display will display a "C", as well.
 It is not likely a faulty CPU, although it is possible; instead, it is most likely a CPU power issue.
-To the right of the CPU socket, there are two 8-pin power connectors (outlined in RED in the image to the right).
+Above the CPU socket, there are two 8pin power connectors (each outlined in white in the image to the right).
 These connectors are the main power for the CPU, and without power from the PSU the system cannot fully power on and initialize.
-Depending on your motherboard, you may have one or two of these connectors; at least one must be plugged in.
-Both of these connectors are equivalent.
+At least one of these connectors must be plugged in; both of these connectors are equivalent.

-Make sure the plug is fully-seated and also make sure that the tab on the socket and the release on the power connector are on the same side (see the box in RED on the second picture for the tab on the EPS connector).
+Make sure the plug is fully-seated and also make sure that the tab on the socket and the release on the power connector are on the same side (see the boxes in white in the image below for the tab on the EPS connector).
 If the connectors do not line up, then you have plugged in a PCIe 8-pin into the EPS connector, which may cause irreparable damage to the motherboard or the CPU.
-For the Z399 DARK, attempting to plug in an 8-pin PCIe plug will likely damage the motherboard's PCB due to the right-angle connectors.

-If the PSU is modular, make sure the cable is fully-seated on the PSU side as well.
+If the PSU is modular, make sure the cable is fully-

+seated on the PSU side as well.
 Also, only use cables from your PSU manufacturer for your specific PSU, because using a cable designed for a different PSU may have catastrophic effects.
 Finally, ensure that the cable on the PSU side is plugged into the connector for the CPU, typically labelled "CPU" or "EPS," but consult your power supply manual for the correct plug.

-System does not POST, and POST code indicator reads "55"
+System does not POST, and POST code indicator reads "55" or "b7"

-A POST code error reading "55" indicates a memory issue.
+A POST code error reading "55" or "b7" indicates a memory issue.
 Verify that memory is installed, and that is it properly seated.
-Make sure that the memory is on the official support list at www.evga.com/support/motherboard and click on "EVGA Z390 DARK."
+Make sure that the memory is on the official support list at www.evga.com/support/motherboard and click on "EVGA X299 DARK."
 If the memory is not on the list, it may still work because EVGA is unable to test every memory kit released.
 However, this motherboard will not support modules over 16GB or ECC/Registered RAM.

-If your memory should work on this motherboard, the next step is to bring it down to one stick of memory in "DIMM slot 2" and retest.
+If your memory should work on this motherboard, the next step is to bring it down to one stick of memory in "DIMM slot 3" and retest.
 If this is your first boot with the motherboard and the board will not POST, your next step is to press the "Reset CMOS" button.
 The system will power on when the Reset CMOS button is pressed, which is normal.
 This should allow the system to boot up.
-When you see the EVGA Z390 DARK screen, press "Del" to enter BIOS, set the XMP (instructions are covered in first boot section on Page 50), press F10 to save and exit, which will reboot the system.
+When you see the EVGA X299 DARK screen, press "Del" to enter BIOS, set the XMP (instructions are covered in first boot section on Page 57), press F10 to save and exit, which will reboot the system.
 If the system reboots successfully, you can power down and install the rest of the memory to retest.